NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 4              Agree 13.281250                          Thinks they could benefit.
 5     Strongly agree  3.125000                          Thinks they could benefit.
 6          No answer  0.781250                          Thinks they could benefit.
-7   Neutral/Not sure 44.571429  Does not think they could benefit, or is not sure.
+7   Neutral/Not sure 44.571429  Does not think they could benefit or is not sure.
-8           Disagree 19.428571  Does not think they could benefit, or is not sure.
+8           Disagree 19.428571  Does not think they could benefit or is not sure.
 9              Agree 24.000000  Does not think they could benefit, or is not sure.
-10         No answer  1.714286  Does not think they could benefit, or is not sure.
+10         No answer  1.714286  Does not think they could benefit or is not sure.
 11    Strongly agree  8.571429  Does not think they could benefit, or is not sure.
 12 Strongly disagree  1.714286  Does not think they could benefit, or is not sure.
 ```

 ### 6. Striving for Consistency.
-When is effective use of the EA Community's resources != the most effective interventions?
+When is an effective use of the EA Community's resources != the most effective interventions?
 According to my understanding of "effective" and "effective altruism", the following two questions have equivalent meanings:
 - "I believe that offering mental health resources to its members is an effective use of the EA Community's resources."
 - "I believe that offering mental health resources to effective altruists is NOT likely to be one of the most effective interventions available."

-However, I insisted in adding the second question because the connotations are slightly different, and the bias that they'll produce will go in opposite directions.
+However, I insisted on adding the second question because the connotations are slightly different, and the bias that they'll produce will go in opposite directions.
 For an intuition pump:
 > A Latinobarometro poll in 2004 showed that while a clear majority (63 percent) in Latin America would never support a military government, 55 percent would not mind a nondemocratic government if it solved economic problems.
 > - Source: The Power of Survey Design.

 As it turns out, only 30% of respondents gave the same answer to the two questions.
-This is not correlated with mental disorders, age, sex, gender, impact of EA ideas in one's life or involvement in the EA community.
+This is not correlated with mental disorders, age, sex, gender, the impact of EA ideas in one's life or involvement in the EA community.
 It is, however, weakly correlated with donating to GiveWell recommended charities.

 ### 7. How does further involvement in EA correlate with opinions on the value of mental health resources?
-The correlation between involvement in EA and having a positive opinion of providing mental health resources is positive, but small and not significant at all.
+The correlation between involvement in EA and having a positive opinion of providing mental health resources is positive but small and not significant at all.
 I wouldn't read anything into this, but I am reporting this because I ran the regression.

 The above is true both if we create a dummy for each possible answer (which are: "Strongly disagree", "Disagree", "", "Neutral/Not sure", "Agree", "Strongly agree") and also if we instead convert the answers into a number ("Strongly disagree" = -2, "Disagree" = -1, ""=0, "Neutral/Not sure"=0, "Agree"=1, "Strongly agree"=2) and run a regression on that.
 For that matter, the switch function in R proved unsatisfactory for working on strings; I wrote one more suited to my purposes and sufficient for n=303.